purusewda99/Log-Ingestor/README.md

 # Log-Ingestor
-Mechanism to ingest Logs
+Mechanism to ingest logs and search those logs
-Search Logs